sdsc-hpc-training/webinars/201912_data_viz_python/README.md

 In this webinar, we will briefly review data visualization principles and practices and jump into a series of data visualization examples using Python libraries including pandas, matplotlib, bokeh, seaborn, and networkx.

-This webinar will use the Zoom conferencing system.
-You should receive an email with connection details a few days prior to the event.
-Please send any questions to training-info@sdsc.edu.

 About the Instructor:
 Jeff Sale, M.A., XSEDE ECSS Visualization Consultant and SDSC Learning Design Technologist